 Abigail Rodriguez has over ten years experience working in documentary television as a producer, writer, and developer.
 Before joining Outrun the Sun, she worked in production for National Geographic Studios on series including Monsterfish and Explorer.
 In development, she worked on special events like Eat: A Story of Food as well as character-driven series, including Snake Salvation and Kentucky Justice, for the National Geographic Channel and Wild Channels.
 Rodriguez is based in Washington, D.C..

 Sue Houghton has a legendary background in television and film production as a producer, director and writer.
-She has worked on a wide range of educational and factual productions and has spent a decade working for National Geographic Television.
+She has worked on a wide range of factual productions and has spent a decade working for National Geographic Television.
 Specialized in expedition and marine-focused programming, Sue created and produced numerous projects for the National Geographic Channel, Nat Geo Wild and PBS, including The Secret Life of Predators, Planet Carnivore and Hunter and Hunted.
-Sue is currently EP and Showrunner on NHNZ’s underwater epic Big Pacific and Big Cats India (Animal Planet/Discovery Int).
+Sue is currently EP and Showrunner on NHNZ’s underwater epic Big Pacific.

 Documentary editor Meg Townend moved from a Senior Creative Team at a leading UK Production company to NHNZ in 2014.
 She has edited multiple award winning series and documentaries; from blue chip BBC documentary series to CH4 hit shows with subject matter spanning history, politics, science, natural history, lifestyle, social campaigning, animation, food, health and fashion.
 A specialist in formatting new series, she has joined the development department as a Creative Preditor and is working on new NHNZ content generation.